 Many people feel anxious sometimes.
 However, many tips and techniques can help people reduce their stress levels and promote calmness.

-People should talk to a doctor if they experience severe or persistent anxiety.
+People should talk with a doctor if they experience severe or persistent anxiety.
 They may recommend medication, talking therapy, or a combination of these treatments.